configcat/docs/website/docs/sdk-reference/dotnet.md

           }
         }
       ],
-      "p": [ // array of percentage options
+      "p": [ // array of Percentage Options
         {
           "p": 10, // % value
           "v": { // the value served when the percentage option is selected during evaluation